Maikxx/weekly-nerd-1819/articles/UNIT_TESTING.md

 I am by no means an expert in unit testing, but I already came across a very useful use case in my [latest project](https://github.com/Maikxx/360-wallscope).
 I use TypeScript on the Node server, with a PostgreSQL database.
 Again, I am by no means a data architect or PostgreSQL professional, so I could use every hand I could get.

 As a challenge for myself during this _meesterproef_ I hit up the challenge to improve performance of the application.
-While you could just simply compress all outgoing files, I also went a step further and wanted to take a look at how a very performant database such as PostgreSQL could best be written.
+While you could just simply compress all outgoing files, I also went a step further and wanted to take a look at how a very performing database such as PostgreSQL could best be written.

 In this article I will explore some of the principles and code of unit testing, while also showing you the case where I thought I had everything under control in a simple function, which appeared to break the whole application after testing it.